 iPhone or iPad

-You can store thousands of photos and songs on the 64GB SanDisk iXpand.
+Store thousands of photos and songs on the 64GB SanDisk iXpand Dual USB.
 Too busy to remember to back up?
 The memory stick can be set to do it automatically.